QuentinFuxa/postgres-chat/README.md

 **Prerequisites**

 -	PostgreSQL Database: You need an existing PostgreSQL database.
 The code connects using a provided connection string (e.g., postgresql://user:password@hostname:5432/dbname).
+You have to install pgvector too.

 -	OpenAI API Key: Required for generating embeddings and LLM responses.
 You can set it via an environment variable: OPENAI_API_KEY.